Culture

 The Importance of Church or Religious Organizations

 Church or religious organizations had the next highest percentage in positively impacting one’s ability to live a good life, at 48% nationally.
 The 19-point variability in the community types echoed that of small/local businesses.
-In African American South and Working Class Country, 60% and 61% of respective residents held this view.
+In the African American South and Working Class Country, 60% and 61% of respective residents held this view.
 In a corresponding finding, 54% of African American South residents and 50% of Working Class Country residents reported that their faith/religion gives them hope no matter what is happening in their lives — the two highest levels of the 15 ACP types.
 In the Big Cities, where residents are less likely to identify as religious, 42% said church or religious organizations positively impact their ability to live a good life.

 Notably, 13% of Americans nationally said religious organizations have a negative impact on living a good life.
 Some of this negativity may be due to the overall decline of religious affiliation among Americans, the scandals of various religious groups, and the divisions that have surfaced and deepened in congregations during American polarization.
 LDS Enclaves had the highest negative rate at 19%.
 This may come from the non-Mormon residents who must coexist in an LDS-dominated community.
 Last year, The Washington Post documented the decline of U.S. adults identifying as Mormon.